-Q: The government has announced there will be no evictions for three months.
-Does this mean that we can have a break from paying rent?
+Q: Does this mean that we can have a break from paying rent?

 Our teams always work with tenants to try to prevent evictions.
 We want to work with you to avoid getting behind with rent payments and putting your tenancy at risk in the future.
 Our teams will support you and help you access any financial support you are entitled to.

 Q: Do I still have to pay my service charge?

 Your charges are still payable as most services continue to be provided, although some have been changed to comply with the restrictions currently in place.
 This means that visits to site may be less frequent and that only emergency repairs are generally being carried out.